Swarthmore College Logo

 • Review: The mentor will review the project upon completion and offer feedback to the student.

-We'll also send you additional resources via email so that your project goes as smoothly as possible including the contact information for a member of the Parker Dewey Client Success Team.
-You can reach out to that individual at any time if you need help with your project.
+We'll also send you additional resources via email so that your project goes as smoothly as possible.
+You can review these resources here.
+You will also have a contact from the Parker Dewey Client Success Team, and you can reach out to that individual at any time if you need help with your project.

 If you have any additional questions, please reach out to SwatWorks@parkerdewey.com.